nettybun/acorn-macros/readme.md

 ## Install

 Search npm for `*.acorn` to find macros.
-These monorepo is the source of a few of them such as _style.acorn_ and _preval.acorn_.
-There are JS macros published as `*.macro` but those are strictly for [babel-plugin-macros][1] and don't work here.
+This monorepo is the source of a few of them such as _style.acorn_, _ms.acorn_, and _preval.acorn_.
+You'll see JS macros published as `*.macro` but those are strictly for [babel-plugin-macros][1] and don't work here.

 This library is very simple.
-It processes a single JS code string and emits a new JS code string.
+It processes a single JS code-string and emits a new JS code-string.
 Because there's no processing of the JS module graph or understanding of files on the filesystem, your best bet is to gather your source code using a tool like [esbuild][2] and process the resulting bundle.